Talk to an NOCE Counselor Today!

 For a step-by-step guide, see the links below:

 - College Information: Students who wish to apply to a community college or university can meet with an NOCE counselor.
 Your counselor will discuss your options.
-Once your noncredit courses and/or program is completed, your counselor will help prepare you for transition.
+Once your noncredit courses and/or program is completed, your counselor will help prepare you for your transition.

 Make an Appointment with a Counselor